Farmers or Hunter-Gatherers?: Reception and commentary

 Sutton and Walshe's book has received acclaim from many quarters.
 Tim Rowse writes that Sutton and Walshe "chip away at so many parts of Pascoe's thesis that it is, in my opinion, demolished".
 A review in The Conversation describes Farmers or Hunter-Gatherers? as "just about perfect – a volume with the twin virtues of rigour and readability", and also that it "needs to be read carefully, keeping an open mind".

-Historian Mark McKenna writes of Sutton and Walshe's "forensic critique", reporting that they "methodically expose the flaws in Dark Emu.
-They argue how Pascoe ignores, omits, distorts and exaggerates crucial evidence, rehearses well-worn claims, commits fundamental errors, and rebirths the outmoded doctrine of "social evolutionism" by presenting traditional Aboriginal societies as farmers".
-However he also writes that it provides "an opportunity to deepen Australians’ knowledge of our Indigenous cultures", and "we’re witnessing a public argument about Aboriginal people and their cultures, rather than a discussion with them", and says that without Pascoe's multi-faceted contribution to Australian culture, "Sutton's and Walshe's valuable book would not exist".
+Historian Mark McKenna writes of Sutton and Walshe's "forensic critique", stating that they "methodically expose the flaws in Dark Emu [and] argue how Pascoe ignores, omits, distorts and exaggerates crucial evidence, rehearses well-worn claims, commits fundamental errors, and rebirths the outmoded doctrine of 'social evolutionism' by presenting traditional Aboriginal societies as farmers".
+McKenna states that Dark Emu provides "an opportunity to deepen Australians' knowledge of our Indigenous cultures", and declares that "we're witnessing a public argument about Aboriginal people and their cultures, rather than a discussion with them".
+McKenna states that without Pascoe's contribution to Australian culture, "Sutton's and Walshe's valuable book would not exist".

 Warraimaay historian Victoria Grieves Williams praised the book as "a meticulously referenced defence of the disciplines of anthropology and archaeology that have come to hold the knowledge of Aboriginal people".
 She says that Sutton pays deep respect to the agency of Aboriginal people in the development of this knowledge base by acknowledging 59 major cultural mentors, language and bushcraft teachers from 19 different locations in the Northern Territory, Queensland and South Australia.
-In contrast Bruce Pascoe relied on white explorer's journals.
-Bundjalung leader and politician Warren Mundine questions the credibility of Dark Emu in light of Sutton and Walshe's work, and observes that Pascoe's claim of pre-colonial agricultural practices was incongruous with the lack of songlines or Dreamtime stories referring to such practices.
+In contrast, Bruce Pascoe relied on white explorers' journals.
+Bundjalung leader and politician Warren Mundine questioned the credibility of Dark Emu, in light of Sutton and Walshe's work, and observes that Pascoe's claim of pre-colonial agricultural practices was inconsistent with the lack of songlines or Dreamtime stories referring to such practices.